Research projects

 - Are there positive spillover effects of offshore wind farms on local economies, employment, and community empowerment that contribute to improved well-being?

-To achieve this object.ve, we will adopt a combination of applied and behavioural economics methodologies, utilizing both primary and secondary data sources.
+To achieve this objective, we will adopt a combination of applied and behavioural economics methodologies, utilizing both primary and secondary data sources.
 This comprehensive approach will facilitate a thorough assessment of the unanticipated effects of offshore wind farms on well-being and community welfare, potentially incorporating longitudinal studies to capture temporal dynamics.

 Training and development